 Decline of the Mali Empire

-Mansa Masu died in 1337 at the age of 57 and the ruling of the empire passed to his son Mansa Maghan Keita I. However, the new emperor did not have the skills of his father and small parts of the domain started to break away.
-Within four years, Musa's brother, Souleyman Keita, took over but internal squabbling started the Mali Empire onto a steady road to oblivion.
+Mansa Masu died in 1337 at the age of 57, and the ruling of the empire passed to his son Mansa Maghan Keita I. However, the new emperor did not have his father's skills, and small parts of the domain started to break away.
+Within four years, Musa's brother, Souleyman Keita, took over, but internal squabbling started the Mali Empire onto a steady road to oblivion.

-The World History Encyclopedia tells us that “The ill-defined rules for royal succession often led to civil wars as brothers and uncles fought each other for the throne.”
+The World History Encyclopedia tells us, "The ill-defined rules for royal succession often led to civil wars as brothers and uncles fought each other for the throne.”

-Emperors came and went in rapid succession and trade routes moved away from Mali.
-Opportunistic tribes attacked the crumbling empire until, by the 15th century there was nothing left but a rump that was absorbed by the Moroccan Empire.
+Emperors came and went rapidly, and trade routes moved away from Mali.
+Opportunistic tribes attacked the crumbling empire until, by the 15th century, there was nothing left but a rump that the Moroccan Empire absorbed.

 Today, the United Nations Development Report ranks Mali as 184 out of 189 countries in the quality of its living conditions.